 Imagine you – as an investor – had a choice between two transportation companies.
 Company A has already switched its entire fleet of trucks to electric and also gets all its power from carbon-neutral solar and wind power plants.
 Company B has an aging collection of diesel vehicles.
 For a climate-conscious, forward-looking investor the choice seems clear – not just for emission reasons but also because company A is likely to have better prospects in terms of revenue and profitability in today’s economic environment.

 In very simplified form, this is the basic thinking behind many sustainable investments.
 At AXA, we too put this into practice in various ways by means of a broad spectrum of investment solutions.
-This enables us to deliver success for our customers – not only in terms of returns but also with regard to climate and other sustainability criteria.
+Our aim is to deliver success for our customers – not only in terms of returns but also with regard to climate and other sustainability criteria.

 But is it enough?
 Going back to the previous hypothetical scenario, the fact is that your investment in company A has not reduced CO2 emissions by a single gram.
 Company A was already on track to achieving zero emissions, while company B is still driving around in its diesel vehicles – even if you didn’t invest in it.